 Touch tours are available for groups with individuals who are blind or have visual impairments.
 These docent-led experiences engage participants with a variety of outdoor sculptures that can be explored tactilely.
 For more information or to arrange a Touch Tour, please contact us by email or phone at (609) 249-0200.

-- Assistive Listening Devices for guests participating in tour and education programs.
+- Assistive Listening Devices for guests participating in docent tours and education programs

-- Two private, gender neutral restrooms in the Seward Johnson Center for the Arts, available to visitors who may require an aide’s assistance or benefit from a separate nursing station.
+- Two private all-gender restrooms located in the Seward Johnson Center for the Arts (past the Van Gogh Cafe).
+Available to visitors who may require an aide’s assistance or benefit from a private space